Doesn't that make the fur on the back of you neck stand up straight?

 The EPA’s war right now continues against coal, which is the main source of electricity for 21 states.
 Heritage experts see the EPA’s regulations between 2015 and 2038 as phasing out coal simply because it is "Bad!"
 Bad!"
 "Bad!"
 Ironically, I am still alive after growing up in a home heated by coal.
 I grew up with a coal stove in the kitchen for cooking and hot water, and a Heatrola in between the dining room and the "parlor."
 The Heatrola heated the downstairs and at night when it was dampened-off, whatever heat trickled upstairs through the closed staircase was much appreciated .

 Somehow, we are still healthy.
 The coal did not kill us nor did the smoke from our neighbors' chimneys.
-Yet, Obama, who grew up in all warm climates gets the final word on coal.
-He says that coal is "Bad!"
+Yet, Obama, who grew up in all warm climates took the final word on coal.
+He said that coal is "Bad!"
 "Bad!"
 "Bad!"
 There were nights growing up that were so cold that when I woke up in the morning, the glass of water on my dresser from the night before would have a rim of ice at the top!
 Without those two coal stoves, I think it is safe to say, we would have been long dead from frostbite.
 I love coal.
 Thank you, King Coal!
 Sorry Mr. President but you are wrong!

 The Federal government keeps hiring regulators.
 Guess what they produce—more regulations and more red tape.
 What else?
 In Texas, recently, a Lone Star State business alliance accused the U.S. EPA of seeking to control “every pond, puddle and ditch in Texas.”
 They blasted the EPA’s proposed “Waters of the United States” as bureaucratic overreach.
 “There could be almost no end to the federal red tape, fines and fees,” said NFIB/Texas Executive Director Will Newton.